-Below the EU thresholds, typically only the common contracting authorities are subject to public procurement requirements pursuant to the federal and state budgetary laws.
+Below EU thresholds, typically only the common contracting authorities are subject to public procurement requirements pursuant to the federal and state budgetary laws.

 ii Regulated contracts

-Substantial modifications of public contracts or concessions generally require a (new) tender procedure.20 Modifications are considered substantial in particular, if the modification extends the scope of the contract considerably or introduces conditions which would have allowed for the admission of other candidates or for the acceptance of other tenders, unless the modification has been provided for in a clear, precise and unequivocal review clause in the initial procurement documents.
+Substantial modifications of public contracts or concessions generally require a (new) tender procedure.20 Modifications are considered substantial in particular if the modification extends the scope of the contract considerably or introduces conditions that would have allowed for the admission of other candidates or for the acceptance of other tenders, unless the modification has been provided for in a clear, precise and unequivocal review clause in the initial procurement documents.
 A transfer of the contract to another contractor generally requires a new procurement procedure, unless the transfer forms part of a corporate restructuring and the new contractor is eligible under the initial tender requirements.

 Special contractual forms

 i Framework agreements and central purchasing

 Framework agreements can be awarded under the procurement schemes for values both above and below EU thresholds.
 Framework agreements are defined as agreements between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.21 Framework agreements are generally subject to the same public procurement requirements as other public contracts, including public notice requirements.
 Individual contract orders under a framework agreement are awarded pursuant to the rules of the framework agreement, which can provide for a mini competition between framework contractors.
 The maximum contract term for framework agreements is generally limited to four years (seven years for security and defence contracts and eight years in the utilities sector), in each case possibly longer under exceptional circumstances.